A New Name for a New Building

 During January 2004, students and staff voted on a new school mascot and colors for Cherrydale Elementary.
 The choses were eagles, patriots, or panthers.
 The "panthers" was the over whelming winner.
 The school colors chosen were red, blue and silver.
 Mr. Stowe, our art teacher, designed our new logo.

 To preserve the history of both schools, the new school's gym will be named after Sans Souci and the library media center will be named after Cone.
 Also there will be a special area in our new school displaying historic memorabilia from both schools.
-Our principal, Mrs. Black said "I think it's great to have a new name for the school and a new beginning, with a new focus, while maintaining the heritage of both Cone and Sans Souci schools in one building.
-This is what the community wanted, and their voices have been heard."
+The new name for the school gave the school a new beginning, with a new focus, while maintaining the heritage of both Cone and Sans Souci schools in one building.